-Unfortunately, many people encounter problems with their bills from Medical Providers – whether those providers are a hospital or a “doc-in-a-box”.
+Unfortunately, many people in Tuscaloosa, AL encounter problems with their bills from Medical Providers – whether those providers are a hospital or a “doc-in-a-box”.
 Most billing is performed by administrative staff who “code” or “imput” the correct number into their computer in order to bill your medical insurance, Medicaid or Medicare.
 If the “coding” is not done properly, those bills do not get paid and are rejected by the insurer or the government.
 In some cases the “services” you receive are “bundled” by the insurance company.
 This means that the insurance company puts all these services under one category in order to pay the amount previously negotiated in their contract.
 In some cases, providers will “unbundle” services because it allows them to charge more.

 Many times you may not even know that your billing has been submitted incorrectly until you receive a bill for thousands of dollars.